-A static password can be used as a Two-factor Authentication (2FA) method on your Kraken account for Deposits & Withdrawals(i.e. Funding), Trading and as a Master Key, to provide another layer of account security.
-A static password cannot be used for Sign-In 2FA.
+A static password can be used as a Two-Factor Authentication (2FA) method on your Kraken account for Trading and as a Master Key, to provide another layer of account security.
+A static password cannot be used for sign-in 2FA or Funding.

-WARNING: A static password is less secure than using a Yubikey or an Authenticator app, since the password does not change with each use.
-If you're able to, we strongly recommend you set up 2FA using a Yubikey (best) or Authenticator app (second best) instead of a static password.
+A static password is less secure than using a Hardware Security Key or an Authenticator App, since the password does not change with each use.
+If you're able to, we strongly recommend you set up 2FA using a Hardware Security Key (best) or Authenticator App (second best) instead of a static password.

 How to set up a static password for 2FA